blair61t/raydium-bundler/README.md

 ## Additional Resources

-For more detailed instructions and updates, visit our Discord at https://discord.gg/solana-scripts .
+For more detailed instructions and updates.
 Here you will find comprehensive documentation and community support for any issues you encounter.

 ### Conclusion